 Everyone loves a special offer!
 Rather than offering a discount (which takes away from the value of your Tarot reading), offer a bonus or a package deal.
-For example, for the first 10 people to book a reading with you, offer a free guided visualisation or a customised ritual they can do based on the reading.
+For example, for the first 10 people to book a reading with you, offer a free guided visualization or a customized ritual they can do based on the reading.

 3. Get Yourself Out There

-There are so many different ways to put yourself out there and start reading Tarot for payment.
+There are so many different ways to put yourself out there and start reading Tarot for money.

-- Start with a simple email Tarot reading, or offer phone readings.
+- Start with simple email Tarot readings, or offer phone readings.